Come Celebrate with Us!

 Part 2: June 17, 2023 – January 7, 2024

 Commemorating two and a half centuries since its founding and spanning nearly 4.6 billion years of history, we are pleased to present America’s First Museum: 250 Years of Collecting, Preserving, and Educating in the Historic Textiles Gallery.
-This year-long exhibit will feature a wide array of objects that tells the story of this impressive institution and its remarkable collections.
+This exhibition showcases a wide array of objects that tell the story of this impressive institution and its remarkable collections.

-Part one will highlight objects from ancient Rome, a Chief’s helmet from the Sandwich Islands acquired in 1798, Colonial dress, and Japanese Samurai armor.
-Opening mid-year, part two will showcase a church pew made by enslaved hands measuring 20 feet in length, centuries old Archaic carved bone pins, a skull from the largest known flying bird and a couture Fortuny gown.
+Part two will showcase a church pew made by enslaved hands measuring 20 feet in length, centuries old Archaic carved bone pins, a skull from the largest known flying bird and a couture Fortuny gown.

 On View Now in the Lowcountry Image Gallery